mises-id/mises-tm/docs/mips/mip-001-mises-naming-system.md

 ## Test Cases [optional]

-- MNS admin  add new operator to the system
+- MNS admin  add new rules to the  MNS system
-- MNS operator mint new mises name
 - Mises user buy mises name for a given period
 - Edit sub name mapings
 - Map and resolve name.eth to an eth address